Semi-Parametric Sensitivity Analysis for Trials with Irregular and Informative Assessment Times

-Many trials are designed to collect outcomes at pre-specified times after randomization.
-However, in practice, there is often substantial variability in the times at which participants are actually assessed, which poses a challenge to learning about the treatment effects at the targeted assessment times.
-Any method for analyzing a trial with such irregular assessment times relies on untestable assumptions.
-Therefore, conducting a sensitivity analysis is an important step that can strengthen conclusions from such trials.
-However, no sensitivity analysis methodology has been developed.
-We develop a methodology that accounts for possibly informative assessment times, where assessment at time $t$ may be related to the outcome at that time, even after accounting for observed past history.
-We implement our methodology using a new augmented inverse-intensity-weighted estimator, and we apply it to a trial of low-income participants with uncontrolled asthma.
-We also evaluate the performance of our estimation procedure in a realistic simulation study.
+\textsc{Summary:} Many trials are designed to collect outcomes at or around pre-specified times after randomization.
+If there is variability in the times when participants are actually assessed, this can pose a challenge to learning the effect of treatment, since not all participants have outcome assessments at the times of interest.
+Furthermore, observed outcome values may not be representative of all participants' outcomes at a given time.
+Methods have been developed that account for some types of such irregular and informative assessment times; however, since these methods rely on untestable assumptions, sensitivity analyses are needed.
+We develop a methodology that is benchmarked at the explainable assessment (EA) assumption, under which assessment and outcomes at each time are related only through data collected prior to that time.
+Our method uses an exponential tilting assumption, governed by a sensitivity analysis parameter, that posits deviations from the EA assumption.
+Our inferential strategy is based on a new influence function-based, augmented inverse intensity-weighted estimator.
+Our approach allows for flexible semiparametric modeling of the observed data, which is separated from specification of the sensitivity parameter.
+We apply our method to a randomized trial of low-income individuals with uncontrolled asthma, and we illustrate implementation of our estimation procedure in detail.